Management

 How to Take Notes on Slack : a Complete Guide

-Slack now lets you capture key takeaways right where the conversation happens.
+Slack now lets you capture key takeaways right where all your conversations happen.

 You can jot ideas in Canvases, let Slack AI generate huddle summaries automatically, and even connect external tools to automate everything for you.